WallarooLabs/wally/book/go/api/intro.md

 To read about the structure and requirements of each API class, refer to [Wallaroo Go API Classes](api.md).

-To read about the command-line arguments Wallaroo takes, refer to [Appendix: Wallaroo Command-Line Options](/book/appendix/wallaroo-command-line-options.md).
+To read about the command-line arguments Wallaroo takes, refer to [Wallaroo Command-Line Options](/book/running-wallaroo/wallaroo-command-line-options.md).

 To browse complete examples, go to [Wallaroo Go Examples](https://github.com/WallarooLabs/wallaroo/tree/{{ book.wallaroo_version }}/examples/go).